jonmon6691/arduino_longdistance/README.md

 To turn on the ringer, the microcontroller drives the base of a 2N2222 NPN transistor through a 1k resistor.
 That BJT provides a path to ground for a ringer module which converts the DC of a 9V battery into 70V 20Hz AC to power the ringer directly.

 Note: There is some experimentation to be done to increase the volume of the ringer.
 Perhaps another battery in parallel, or a different power source altogether.

+* Experiments on making the ringer louder
+  * 2x A23 in parallel,(172mA) Not significantly louder, but less voltage drop during ringing (4v drop vs 2v drop) and will probably last a lot longer
+  * 12v wall wart, (210mA) not significantly louder, no voltage drop at all while ringing.
+  * 1x 9V, (160mA) not significantly quieter, but could in theory last a lot longer, like 20x
+  * 2x A23 in series (24v) doesn't work, but thankfully, doesn't break the ringer either
+  * 2x 9V in series (18.5v) doesn't work, but thankfully, doesn't break the ringer either
+  * __Conclusion__: Using single 9V battery for convinience and longevity
+* Power consumption
+  * ESP + Lora listening = 81mA!
+68mA of that is from the ESP by itself.
+Surely there's a way to lower this, maybe Wifi or BT is on??
+  * Audio FX board: 29mA idle

 ### Playing audio
 When the handset is lifted off the cradle, the phone will play a random audio file through the speaker.